Seeing Like a State: Summary

 Scott takes great effort to highlight that he is not necessarily anti-state.
 At times, the central role played by the state is necessary for programs such as disaster response or vaccinations.
-The flattening of knowledge which goes hand-in-hand with state centralization can have disastrous consequences when officials see centralised knowledge as the only legitimate information that they should consider, ignoring more specialised but less clearly defined indigenous and local expertise.
+That said, the flattening and standardization of knowledge which goes hand-in-hand with state centralization can have disastrous consequences whenever officials see their centralised knowledge as the only legitimate information that they should consider, thus ignoring more specialised but less clearly defined indigenous and local expertise.